KennedyPutraKusumo/pydex/README.md

 7. python 3.x: a core package.

 ## Examples
-In this repository, you will find examples of designing an optimal experiment for a model made of ordinary differential equations.
-Currently, there are examples for using scipy and pyomo for solving the model.
-Syntax for solution, visualization, and saving & loading progress is shown in the examples.
+In this repository, you will find examples of designing optimal experiments for a handful response surface models, and models made of a system of ordinary differential equations.
+Currently, there are examples for using scipy and pyomo for integrating the ODE models.
+Syntax for solution, visualization, and saving & loading progress are shown in the examples.

 Do you feel something is confusing?
 Something can be improved?
 Interested to contribute?
 Have a feature to request?
 Feel free to drop a line at: kennedy.putra.kusumo@gmail.com.